 All ground floor.
-One double bedroom.
-Bathroom with bath and separate shower, basin and WC.
+One bedroom with king size bed.
+Bathroom with bath and separate large shower, basin and WC.
 Open plan living area with kitchen, dining area and sitting area.

 Oil central heating.
 Electric oven and hob, microwave, fridge/freezer, washer dryer, TV with sky plus, DVD, WiFi.
 Fuel and power inc. in rent.
 Bed linen and towels inc. in rent.
 Off road parking for one car.
 Sorry, no pets or smoking.
 Shops, pubs, Harbour and restaurants within a short walk.
 Note: Downhill walk to the town.

 Mevagissey is the perfect Cornish fishing village, with winding cobbled streets and a picturesque harbour full of boats.
 Stunning walks lead along the coast in both directions, with sandy beaches, high cliffs and hidden coves to explore.
 The village has an excellent selection of pubs and restaurants, whilst just up the road are the Lost Gardens of Heligan.
 A ferry from Mevagissey to Fowey also runs daily between Easter and September.